Rhinoplasty – Procedure, Recovery & Risks

 The best way to find out is to contact your insurance and find out.
 Your plastic surgeon can tell you as well.

-Good candidates should be in good physical heath, adults whose growth is complete, non-smokers and those that have realistic goals in mind.
+Good candidates should be in good physical health, adults whose growth is complete, non-smokers and those that have realistic goals in mind.

 It’s important to emphasize realistic expectations.
-Consequently your appearance will change, whether you like the new look or not is not something that surgeons can guarantee.
+Consequently, your appearance will change, whether you like the new look or not is something that surgeons can guarantee.

 Even though the initial swelling around the nose area subsides within a few weeks it can take some time for your new appearance to fully refine.
 In some cases, it can take up to a year.